Mississippi marker honors 2 Black men killed by Klan in 1964

-MEADVILLE, Miss — Friends and relatives gathered Thursday in a tiny town in southwestern Mississippi to dedicate a new state historical marker honoring two young Black men who were kidnapped and killed by Ku Klux Klansmen 57 years ago.
+MEADVILLE, Miss — MEADVILLE, Miss.
+(AP) — Friends and relatives gathered Thursday in a tiny town in southwestern Mississippi to dedicate a new state historical marker honoring two young Black men who were kidnapped and killed by Ku Klux Klansmen 57 years ago.

 Investigators found the remains of college student Charles Eddie Moore and lumber mill worker Henry Hezekiah Dee in a backwater of the Mississippi River in July 1964.
 It happened as officers were searching for three civil rights workers who had disappeared from central Mississippi the previous month.